 Here are a few consequences that occur if you overstock guppies:

 An overcrowded tank will lower the tank’s oxygen level because fish breathe in oxygen and breathe out carbon dioxide just like humans.

 And the reduced amount of oxygen in the air can have severe consequences for guppies.

-Suppose you notice signs like rapid gill movement and frequent swim towards the surface.
+Suppose you notice signs like rapid gill movement and frequent swimming toward the surface.
 In that case, your guppies are likely gasping for oxygen.